jtstroup/ai_learner/README.md

 # ai_learner
 * So begins my documentation AI learning into the field of AI.
 AI is vast and continually evolving.
 This is my page to build a foundational understanding of AI with some deep dives into specific topics of interest.

+NOTE: This is my personal learning path that I share for educational purposes.

 ## Tools
 - Google Colab - set open -> github -> jtstroup/ai_learner -> {branch name} and select any notebook